What is Conciliation Court Services (CCS)?

 List of Services

-Our staff provides conciliation mediation to those couples who are considering reconciliation.
-This service is available for couples who have a divorce pending but would like to explore the option of reconciliation; as well as for those couples who may be considering filing for a divorce, but who would like to first explore options which might save their marriage.
+Our staff provides conciliation mediation to couples with minor children who are considering reconciliation.
+This service is available for couples who have a divorce pending but would like to explore the option of reconciliation; as well as for those who may be considering filing for a divorce, but who would like to first explore options which might save their marriage.
 Couples are seen together.
 Options and steps to assist the couple in considering or trying reconciliation are negotiated with the assistance of a neutral third person.
-The Mediation Center does not provide marriage therapy, but may assist couples in identifying whether they want to seek such services and in negotiating details regarding such services.
+The Mediation Center does not provide marriage therapy but may assist couples in identifying whether they want to seek such services and in negotiating details regarding such services.
 Conciliation mediation sessions are confidential.
 There is no fee for the service.

-Divorce Mediation is a process whereby parents, with the assistance of a neutral mediator, attempt to reach an agreement regarding a parenting plan for their children.
+Divorce/Custody Mediation is a process whereby parents, with the assistance of a neutral mediator, attempt to reach an agreement regarding a parenting plan for their children.
 If the parties are going through a divorce, been divorced, or are a parent who has never been married, mediation services are available to attempt to resolve a child custody/parenting time dispute.
 Both parents will meet with a professional mediator.
-In the session, each parent will be allowed time to express themselves and their needs.
-Mediation may require several sessions in order to reach an agreement on the issues.
 The mediator does not make decisions or give legal advice.
 The parties themselves are responsible for coming to an agreement.
 Mediation sessions are confidential and there is no fee for the service.